sglauber/sglauber/README.md

 ## Hi there!

-- 👨🏾‍💻 I’m currently working as Full Stack developer
+- 👨🏾‍💻 I currently work as Full Stack Developer
-- 🐳 I'm also becoming a DevOps lover
+- 🐳 I'm a DevOps enjoyer
-- 🐞 Undergraduate Computer Engineering at Universidade Estadual de Feira de Santana (UEFS)
 - 💬 Ask me about data structures and algorithms
+- ⏩ I love making bad puns and I keep going so I'm also learning How To 'Go'
 - 📫 Reach me through **glauber.silva14@gmail.com**

 ---